Home » Friendly » Processed » Appetizers » Are Corn Tortilla Keto-Friendly?

 As you'd agree, those grams can quickly add up when integrated into a full meal and might potentially add enough carbs to knock you from your carefully maintained ketosis.
 Despite its global widespread consumption and versatility in multiple culinary scenarios, from a strictly keto viewpoint, corn tortillas are not an ideal fit.

-Can Corn Tortilla be Incorporated into a Strict Keto Diet?
+Can You Have Corn Tortilla on a Strict Keto Diet?

 To keep the carbs in check, the first and most crucial step is being conscious of your daily intake.
 But don't worry!
 There's no need for intricate mathematical equations or guesswork.
 Carb tracking apps are your digital kitchen companion in this journey.
 By inputting your meals, these tools can help you keep a watchful eye on those daily macros, ensuring that you stay within the sweet (or should we say, savoury) spot of your keto diet.